yubink/letor_resources/README.md

 ## LearningToRnk Model
 *TODO Zhuyun*

+## Champion list
+This is a pre-calculated feature.
+It keeps track of the best N documents for each query term.
+At query time, it looks at how many of the best N documents each shard has and uses this as a feature.
+If there are multiple terms in a query, the scores of the terms are simply summed.

+This feature requires running two steps.
+First step is a C++ program that will extract and calculate the Indri/BM25 scores for the best N documents for every term in the index.
+Then, a Python program reads the output of the first step and generates the actual feature file.

+Note, N is hardcoded as 1000 in the C++ file.
+Python file generates features for N=10,100 for both Indri and BM25.

+Scripts are located under ./scripts/champlist.
+You need Indri installed in your home directory in order for compile the C++ code.  (i.e. Indri was installed with --prefix=/bos/usr0/YOUR_USERNAME) You also need the C++ Boost library.

+1. Build C++ program by running `make`
+2. Run program `./ChampionList -p paramFile -o outputDir`
+  * outputDir: Directory you want the term information to be dumped to.
+  * paramFile: Contains list of terms and indexes to dump them from in the following format.
+    ```
+    index=path_of_index1:path_of_index2
+    terms=list:of:terms
+    ```
+    You can
+    list multiple indexes, if they are multiple random parititions of a large collection like ClueWeb A. Note that they should be *random* parititions for the output scores to be somewhat reliable!
+If they have skewed language models like selective search shards, then the scores dumped from each index is not comparable.
+(Don't use ~ in your index path.
+    It doesn't work with Indri.)
+    The terms listed should NOT be stemmed or stopped.
+The program will process the term based on how the index you provided have stopped and stemmed the terms.
+The output file will list terms in their original form.
+    Indexes and terms should be colon (:) separated.
+    There is an example parameter file in `example_param.txt`
+3. Run Python script `./make_feats.py queryfile shardmap outdir [dumpfiles*]`
+  * queryfile: File that contains the queries, one per line in the format of `qnum:all the query terms`
+  * shardmap: Directory that contains shard map files.
+Each file should be named with the shard name (no extensions) and the shard name should contain at least one numeral.
+Each file lists all the documents that belong to that shard (should be external document number), one per line.
+  * outputDir: directory where the .features file should be created
+  * dumpfile: output of ChampionList.
+You can supply multiple .out files (e.g.
+    `outputDir/*.out`)

 ## Distance to shard centroid
 This is a CSI feature.
 It calculates how representative the documents retrieved from a CSI is of their shards where they came from.
 In concrete